aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/report-element/_index.md

 ﻿---
 title: Report Element
-description: "This page describes Report element meaning and structure."
+description: "This page describes Report element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."
 type: docs
 weight: 20
 url: /sharepoint/report-element/